Commander Gregory S. Sickels

-Commander Joshua M. Empen serves as the Deputy Sector Commander for U.S. Coast Guard Sector Guam.
-CDR Empen is the principle advisor to the Sector Commander and his alternate in performing a wide-range of federal authorizations including Captain of the Port, Federal Maritime Security Coordinator, Federal On-Scene Coordinator, Officer-in-Charge of Maritime Inspections, and Search and Rescue Mission Coordinator with an area of responsibility of 1.9 million square nautical miles that encompasses Guam, the Commonwealth of the Northern Mariana Islands, Republic of Palau, and the Federated States of Micronesia.
+Commander Greg Sickels serves as the Deputy Sector Commander for U.S. Coast Guard Sector Guam.
+Commander Sickels is the principle advisor to the Sector Commander and his alternate in performing a wide-range of federal authorizations including Captain of the Port, Federal Maritime Security Coordinator, Federal On-Scene Coordinator, Officer-in-Charge of Maritime Inspections, and Search and Rescue Mission Coordinator with an area of responsibility of 1.9 million square nautical miles that encompasses Guam, the Commonwealth of the Northern Mariana Islands, Republic of Palau, and the Federated States of Micronesia.

-Commander Empen’s military awards include four Coast Guard Commendation Medals, one Navy Commendation Medal, and various unit awards.
+Commander Sickels’ military awards include four Coast Guard Commendation Medals, two Humanitarian Service Medals, and various other personal, team and campaign awards.

 Command Master Chief